 Whenever we converse with people, we inject a decent amount of energy into the interaction to bring enough momentum and value to it.

+A narcissist will begin a conversation with you, and just as your enthusiasm for a topic grows, will suddenly disengage.
 They will use uninterested eye contact, will become engrossed by something in the distance, or they might snicker and just wait with eyebrows raised.

 Once you sense they have checked out, you get extremely self-conscious and walk away with a burning sense of shame.